andy-schulz/thekla_outdated/README.md

 # thekla
-Thekla is a Screenplay Pattern Implementation implemented in Typescript and using WebdriverJS as the browser driver.
+Thekla is a Screenplay Pattern Implementation in Typescript and using WebdriverIO as the browser driver.

 If you want to know more about the Screenplay Pattern check out [The Screenplay Pattern explained by the Serenity creators](https://serenity-js.org/design/screenplay-pattern.html).